Contractor Frequently Asked Questions

 6. What is the Authorized Contractor Program or ACP?

 The Authorized Contractor Program (ACP) provides selective inspections (not all electrical work receives a one to one ESA inspection) and pre-authorized service reconnections for specific repetitive electrical installations.
 LECs and qualified installers who demonstrate consistent compliance with the Ontario Electrical Safety Code (OESC), based on current practices and previous work, and have a sufficient volume of applications are eligible for ACP.
-Learn more about ACP by clicking here or contact the ACP Office by phone at 1-800-249-4583 or by email ACP.Office@electricalsafety.on.ca
+Learn more about ACP here or contact the ACP Office by phone at 1-800-249-4583 or by email ACP.Office@electricalsafety.on.ca